 Date (disputed): 510-480 BC.

-This treasury seems to have been erected around the time of the victory of Marathon, to celebrate the victory that Athens (according to them also) had a significant role in.
-It was a this point where Athens became a prominant polis in the realm of dedicating at Delphi to celebrate military victory, linking to their self-presentation as an important military power in the Greek world.
+This treasury, built of Parian marble, seems to have been erected around the time of the victory of Marathon, to celebrate the victory that Athens (according to them also) had a significant role in.
+It was a this point where Athens became a prominent polis in the realm of dedicating at Delphi to celebrate military victory, linking to their self-presentation as an important military power in the Greek world.

 The combination of Heracles (the Delphic hero) with Theseus (the Athenian hero) not only displays a partnership between Athens and Delphi, but also inserted Athens into the cultural landscape of the Delphic sanctuary.
 The layout of the friezes made visitors take a full route around the treasury.
 A new way of viewing and experiencing a sanctuary?
 Accesibility along the western side of the santuary was improved due to the creation of a set of stairs linking the two terraces.